jubatus/jubakit/doc/source/guide/jubamodel.rst

   $ jubamodel -o json -O /tmp/model.json /tmp/127.0.0.1_9199_classifier_test.jubatus

 Once converted into JSON format, you can manually modify the JSON file.
-You can then convert the modified JSON model back to the binary model; note the ``-F`` option, which recomputes CRC32 checksum and other system data.
+You can then convert the modified JSON model back to the binary model; note the :option:`-F` option, which recomputes CRC32 checksum and other system data.

 ::